Exclusive with Comedian and Game Show Host Frank Nicotero

 I went and started doing clubs on the road – I was on stage four-to-five nights a week – it was incredible.
 Then I got on the A&E Comedy Club show and was on WDVE once a week with Jimmy Krenn and did commercials for companies like Iron City Beer.
 After seven years I went to L.A. and stayed there with my cousin Greg who worked out there in the movie business.

-And you got into gameshow soon afterwards?
+And you got into gameshows soon afterwards?

-In ’96 I got on as a contestant on a gameshow called Debt with Wink Martingale.
+In ’96 I got on as a contestant on a gameshow called Debt with Wink Martindale.
 It was a show where you could pay off your debt.
 I went on and won $14,106!
 The casting woman loved me and after that I got called on for more gameshows.

 Being a comedian helped me as a writer and I got a writing job in ’96.
 I was hired for a show called Street Smarts – that show ran for six years.
-That’s how I got why name in the gameshow world.
+That’s how I got my name in the gameshow world.

 Now, I just recently headlined Jimmy Kimmel’s club and have been doing a lot of standup work and working on the show here in Vegas.